Every Time I Turn the Radio On

 "Every Time I Turn the Radio On" is a song written and recorded by American country singer-songwriter Bill Anderson.
 It was released as a single in 1974 via MCA Records and became a major hit the same year.

 Background and release

-"Every Time I Turn the Radio On" was recorded on July 26, 1974, at the RCA Studio, located in Nashville, Tennessee.
+"Every Time I Turn the Radio On" was recorded on July 26, 1974, at the RCA Studio A, located in Nashville, Tennessee.
 These were Anderson's first formal sessions at the RCA Studio.
 The sessions were produced by Owen Bradley, who would serve as Anderson's producer through most of years with MCA Records.
 An additional track was recorded at the same studio session: "Gonna Find Me a Bluebird."

 "Every Time I Turn the Radio On" was released as a single by MCA Records in September 1974.
 The song spent 13 weeks on the Billboard Hot Country Singles before reaching number seven in December 1974.
 In Canada, the single became an even larger hit.
 It reached number four on the RPM Country Songs chart in 1974 in Canada.
 It was released on his 1975 studio album, Every Time I Turn the Radio On/Talk to Me Ohio.